Thermomechanical response of thickly tamped targets and diamond anvil cells under pulsed hard x-ray irradiation: METHODOLOGY

-The choice of medium can influence the temperature by controlling the rate of sample cooling, which is most notable on longer ($\mu$s) timescales.
-The dominant effect is from the thermal conduction properties of this layer.
-Notably the cooling is most sluggish for the lowest thermal conductivity medium (LiF) even though the initial temperature of this layer is also the lowest.
+The interfacial medium layer material selected (Fig. \ref{fig:ResultMedium}) influences the sample temperature by controlling the rate of sample cooling, which is most notable on longer ($>10^{-6}$ s) timescales.
+As all media chosen are of low x-ray absorbance, differences in performance are due mainly to the thermal conduction properties of the medium layers.
+Sample cooling is most sluggish for the lowest thermal conductivity medium (LiF), even though the initial temperature of this layer is also the lowest (which promotes more rapid cooling, all else being equal).